aws-samples/amazon-forecast-samples/workshops/pre_POC_workshop/readme.md

 ### 3 days before workshop, install AWS CloudFormation template
 Install the Amazon Forecast solution CloudFormation template in your aws account where you will run the Forecast POC.
 Total install time ~15min.
-1. Log in to AWS account with Admin account
+1. Log in to AWS with Admin account:  console.aws.amazon.com
 2. Follow these instructionse: install-forecast-solution.md

 By default, the installed AWS service components do not incur any cost when not in use.